State Department Should Improve Data Collection and Participant Oversight

 Agency Affected: Department of State

 Comments: In August 2017, following the review of our draft report, State concurred with this recommendation.
-As of January 2018, State has taken steps to implement a process to ensure that participants sent to ATA training in the United States return to their home country upon completion of that training.
-We will continue to follow-up with ATA regarding the implementation of such a process for participants sent to ATA training at other locations outside of their home countries, such as regional training centers.
+As of January 2018, State has taken steps to develop a process to ensure that ATA participants trained in countries other than their home countries return to their home country upon completion of that training.
+We will continue to follow-up with ATA regarding evidence of the implementation of that process.

 Recommendation: The Assistant Secretary of State for Diplomatic Security should develop and implement a process to confirm and document whether future ATA participants return to their home countries following the completion of ATA training and, for any participants trained in the United States who do not, share relevant information with the Department of Homeland Security.
 (Recommendation 2)